Enter email for new content.

 One Second – the Difference Between Life and Death

 When I was in F-4 RTU (replacement training unit) in 1971 – 1972 at Luke AFB, Arizona, learning how to fly the Phantom there was a tragic F-4 accident on the Gila Bend bombing range.
-Two students were in the F-4 doing practice dive bombing (probably 30% dive angle, but it could have been 45%, both of which were common dive angles).
+Two students were in an F-4 doing practice dive bombing (probably 30% dive angle, but it could have been 45%, both of which were common dive angles).
 The pilot rolled in to drop his practice bomb, but he was too steep.
 Both the flight leader and the range control officer warned the pilot on the radio that he was too steep.

 The time between roll in and pull up is between 5 – 10 seconds depending on the dive angle, the roll in altitude and the release altitude of the particular bomb.
 There is little margin for error when the airplane is screaming toward the earth at 450 knots in a 30% dive bomb.
-At some point in the dive the altitude needed to recover the airplane without hitting the ground becomes more than the airplanes altitude over the ground.
+At some point in the dive the altitude needed to recover the airplane without hitting the ground becomes more than the airplane’s altitude over the ground.
 When that happens the crew will either die or eject with the possibility of death or serious injury.

-Either or both the flight leader or the range office recognized the F-4 could not avoid hitting the ground and yelled over the radio for the crew to eject.
+Either or both the flight leader or the range office recognized the students’ F-4 could not avoid hitting the ground and yelled over the radio for the crew to eject.
 It was obvious to those watching the diving airplane that it was going to crash.
 I don’t recall who initiated the ejection, but both ejection seats fired.
 The backseater lived and the frontseater died when he hit the ground before his parachute opened.
-Had the ejection seat been started ONE SECOND EARLIER, the frontseater would have lived.
+Had the ejection sequence been intiated ONE SECOND EARLIER, the frontseater would have lived.

 Flying Fighters Was/Is Dangerous